Kierantaylorsprojects/Analyzing_employee_data_using_SQL/README.md

 # Organizing_employee_data_using_SQL

-### 1. In this project, I started by usingn Lucid Chart to create an ERD.
+### 1. In this project, I started by using Lucid Chart to create an ERD.

 ### 2. I then used SQL to analyze a companies employees during the 1980's and 1990's using data from 6 CSV files.